Smoked Beef Brisket Injection Recipe With Whiskey

 This Smoked Beef Brisket Injection Recipe With Whiskey makes for a flavorful brisket!
-Beef Brisket was one of the first meats I smoked, and it is always a favorite of mine smoke.
-And lets face it beef and potatoes are one of those dinners that is amazing!
+Beef brisket was one of the first meats I smoked, and it has always been a favorite of mine to smoke.
+And let’s face it, beef and potatoes are one of those fantastic dinners!

-You can do this in any type of smoker, either eclectic, charcoal, or pellet.
-My current main go-to smoker is my Pit Boss Pro 1100; cooking low and slow is how I cook with it.
+You can do this in any type of smoker, either electric, charcoal, or pellet.
+My current main go-to smoker is my Pit Boss Pro 1100; I cook low and slow with it.
 I picked up my Pitboss at Lowes, but Walmart and Amazon carry other Pit Boss options or the Pit Boss website themselves.
 I love the cost of them vs. other pellet grills.

 Smoked Beef Brisket Injection Ingredients: